Rowdy Tellez Player Props: Brewers vs. Cubs

-After going 0-for-3 in his most recent game, Rowdy Tellez and the Milwaukee Brewers take on the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Saturday.
+Rowdy Tellez -- 0-for-4 in his most recent game -- will be in action for the Milwaukee Brewers against the Chicago Cubs, with Jameson Taillon on the hill, on April 2 at 2:20 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Cubs.
+He is looking to get back on track following he struck out four times in his last game against the Cubs.

 Rowdy Tellez Game Info & Props vs. the Cubs